pachterlab/HSHMP_2022/sim_starsolo/README.md

 <pre>comm -23 <(cat results_sim_vs_kallisto_offlist.txt|grep -A4 "$barcode"|tail -1|tr , '\n'|sort) <(cat results_sim_vs_star.txt|grep -A4 AAACCCAAGCGTATGG|tail -1|tr , '\n'|sort) > "$out_dir"/false_positives_in_kallisto_but_not_star.txt</pre>

-Run kallisto mapping on all reads associated with the given barcode and output a file with EC mapping to read number
+Run kallisto mapping on all reads associated with the given barcode, capture all reads that have a transcript associated with the genes that are false positive in kallisto but not STAR, and output a file of read numbers (zero-indexed) where those problematic reads occur.

 <pre>kallisto="exe/kallisto_0.49.0"
 bustools="exe/bustools_0.41.1"